NCSU-Libraries/jekyll-academic/index.md

 ---
 layout: home
-excerpt: "A minimal Jekyll theme for your blog by designer Michael Rose."
+excerpt: "A Jekyll theme for your blog, resume and portfolio from NCSU Libraries"
-tags: [Jekyll, theme, responsive, blog, template]
-image:
-  feature: sample-image-1.jpg
 ---